sueltschi-sbb/abw-tables/README.md

 ### Row Grouping

-A row group is defined by `abw-row-group`, the `groupWhen` attribute defined a predicate that indicates which rows are row groups.
+A row group is defined by `abw-row-group`, the `groupWhen` attribute defines a predicate that indicates which rows are row groups.

 ```typescript